-The cathedral at Durham is also important for the flying buttresses, a feature invented by the Norman masons at Durham.
-Situated in the triforium or upper storey of the cathedral, they cannot be seen by visitors.
+The cathedral at Durham is also important for flying buttresses, a famed architectural feature invented by the Norman masons at Durham.
+Sometimes called quadrant arches because they are the shape of one quarter of a circle.
+The flying buttresses are situated in the triforium or upper storey of the cathedral, where they are hidden from view so they cannot be seen by visitors.

 Pudsey’s chapel and Bede’s tomb

-In later years two major additions were made to the cathedral of William St Carileph.
+Two major additions were made to the cathedral of William St Carileph in the twelfth and thirteenth century.
 One of these additions was the beautiful Galilee Chapel built by Bishop Hugh Du Puiset, who is more usually known as Bishop Pudsey (1153-1195).
 Pudsey’s Galilee Chapel is at the western end of the cathedral and is situated right at the top of the gorge formed by the River Wear where it is overlooked by the cathedral’s twin western towers.

 The Galilee Chapel is famous as the home of the black marble-topped tomb of The Venerable Bede (673-735 AD).
 Bede was a great scholar who was, amongst many great things, the first historian of England.
 He lived most of his life at Jarrow near the River Tyne.
 His bones were brought to Durham from the ruins of Jarrow monastery in 1020 AD and his tomb is inscribed with the following words: